sabbir-subhan/appium-Python/README.md

 # Some required configuration on OCA webpage: #

 - Locators for elements are partially based on visible texts, so if in OCA webpage, for example event type name, will be changed it will stop working.

 - users accounts with correct settings (see credentials.py)

 - 3 types of events (Incident, event_for_chooser_fields, event_for_on_load/save_test)

 - option list inside "Central list templates" with values; "1", "2", "3" - that list is added as a option list to event type: event_for_on_load/save_test

 - two sequences for events (on load and on save) - that sequences are added to event type: event_for_on_load/save_test

 - EVENT TYPE: event_for_on_load/save_test, should have two single line fields with properties "Sequential prefix" pinpointing to correct sequences ("sequence_onload" with vaule: "test on load", and second; "sequence_onsave" with value: "test on save") and two fields with visibility rules ("field to restore" with value: "value for field 1" and visibility rule pointing to "New option list" with value "1",and second field; "New email address" with value: "test@noggin.com" and visibility rule pointing to "new option list" with value "2")

 - EVENT TYPE: event_for_chooser_fields, should have "event chooser" field (name: "New events chooser") with property "Minimum selected options" set to "1", and second event chooser field inside sub form with name: "New events chooser inside sub form"

 - for Test Cases: Send Photo and Send Video - test steps have different order than those in Jira task, because in this way, before running test it is no longer necessary to prepare sample photo and video files on real device, but unfortunately for emulators before running test "test_SendingVideo" tester must copy some video file into the emulator

 - go to OCA webpage - Settings - Settings - Security tab and in section Mobile, uncheck "Encrypt saved data in the app" and "Block jailbroken/rooted devices from using the app"

 - for TC: QuickAccessButtons - create quick access buttons - see task OCAMOB-48 ()prepare Lodging Agency named: "contact_group_for_tests" and configure Quick Access buttons for mobile app, Login to OCA server>Click on Settings>Mobile Quick access Buttons>Add Quick Access buttons (see task in Jira), remember to firstly open some link on device/emulator - Android will ask witch browser You want to use

 - for TC: SentCommunication - create contact with name: "CONTACT_FOR_APPIUM_TESTS" with email address

 - for Test Case: Assets - assets types named: "asset_with_visibility_rules", "asset_with_max_number_of_fields".
 Asset type with visibility rules must have 5 fields:
  "Name", "New option list" - with options; "1", "2", "3" that options should restore 3 other fields. "field to restore", "New website address" with value: "http://bitnoi.se/" and "New email address"
 -- visibility rules like in TC: Events

 - Lodging agency named: "contact_group_for_tests" is needed

-- for TC: Managing Reports, You have to create a report type with all fields, named: "report_for_tests", report type with chooser fields, named: "report_with_chooser_fields", report type with an on create approval workflow - named: "report_with_on_create_approval",
+- for TC: Managing Reports, Lodging agency named: "contact_group_for_tests", report type with all fields, named: "report_for_tests", report type with chooser fields, named: "report_with_chooser_fields", report type with on load and on save sequence (with default value = "test on load") and on save sequence, named: "report_with_on_load_sequence" (like in TC: Managing Events), report type with visibility rules, named: "report_with_visibility_rules", with fields "New option list" - with options; "1", "2", "3" that options should restore 3 other fields. "field to restore", "New website address" with value: "http://bitnoi.se/" and "New email address" with value: "test@noggin.com" - visibility rules like in TC: Managing Events
+ (option 1 restores field to restore, option 2 restores New email address field, option 3 restores New website address), report type with on create approval workflow, named: "report_with_on_create_approval"

+- for TC: Managing Logs: # - log type with all fields, named: "log_with_all_fields", - log type with chooser fields, named: "log_with_chooser_fields", log type with on load (with default value = "test on load") and on save sequence, named: "log_with_on_load_sequence" (like in TC: Managing Events), log type with visibility rules, named: "log_with_visibility_rules", with fields "New option list" - with options; "1", "2", "3" that options should restore 3 other fields. "field to restore", "New website address" with value: "http://bitnoi.se/" and "New email address" with value: "test@noggin.com" - visibility rules like in TC: Managing Events
+ (option 1 restores field to restore, option 2 restores New email address field, option 3 restores New website address)

 ### **BEFORE EACH NEW RUN OF TESTS:** ###